We got the keys at the beginning of August '22 and couldn't wait to get started. Turned out that we hadn't left it too late.

 This is a silent paragraph about the chimney being knocked down by someone...
 Enough said about that.

 So we spent 2 weeks breaking, only 1 week allowed for drawing, planning and pricing.
-So, that leaves only 12 weeks until lift off.
+So, that left only 12 weeks until lift off.

-A journey of a thousand miles always starts with a single step, and so it began with wiring.
+And so the refit began with new wiring throughout.
 With the old plaster down we could see what we were up against.
 A lot of the electrical system was past it's prime and needed fixing up.

 This was a great opportunity to reposition light fittings and switches, get an idea of how much current everything was drawing, add new circuits where we needed them and get a feel for the fabric of the building.